 Conventional versus Mass Flow Meters

-Conventional flow meters are not mass flow devices, and they are affected by the temperature and pressure of air flow.
-In contrast, Sage Prime Thermal Mass Flow Meter will report the direct mass flow of flue gas emitted with and no separate temperature and pressure corrections are needed.
+Conventional flow meters are not mass flow devices; they are affected by the temperature and pressure of airflow.
+In contrast, Sage Prime Thermal Mass Flow Meter (or Paramount) will report the direct mass flow of flue gas emitted, and no separate temperature and pressure corrections are needed.